Enterprise Workflow Automation: The Future of Intelligent Enterprise Operations

 Measuring Success in 2025: From SLAs to Business Outcomes

-In the past, enterprise success in enterprise workflow automation was often judged by service-level agreements.
+In the past, success in enterprise workflow automation was often judged by service-level agreements.
 Metrics such as processing speed, system uptime, and task completion were considered sufficient.
 Today, those indicators are only part of the picture.
 Success is now defined by how automation drives growth, resilience, and adaptability across the enterprise.

 1. Scalable Value